 - Next payment - Date on which the next payment is due from the customer.

-- Status - Status of the customer, e.g. Active, Cancelled or Lead.
+- Subscription status - Status of the customer, e.g. Active, Past due, Cancelled or Lead.

 - MRR expanded - Date on which the MRR of the customer increased.